bueda/django-boilerplate/README.md

 example of a Python package as a git submodule.

 Any directory in `vendor/` is added to the `PYTHONPATH` by `environment.py`.

+The packages are *not* installed with pip, however, so if they require any compilation (e.g. C/C++ extensions) this method will not work.

 ### Files